solidusio/solidus/guides/source/developers/returns/reimbursement-types.html.md

 Each [return item][return-items] should be associated with one of your store's `Spree::ReimbursementType`s.

-By default, the `solidus_backend` interface offers one reimbursement type to store administrators: `Spree::ReimbursementType::StoreCredit`.
+By default, the `solidus_admin` interface offers one reimbursement type to store administrators: `Spree::ReimbursementType::StoreCredit`.
 When a `Spree::Reimbursement` is created with this type, a `Spree::Reimbursement::Credit` is created for the full amount each return item